In this article, I’ll put Semrush and SpyFu to the test and help you decide which SEO tool is better suited for competitor analysis.

-Note: To get the most out of this comparison guide, I’d encourage you to create an account on SEMrush and SpyFu.
+Note: To get the most out of this comparison guide, I’d encourage you to create an account on Semrush and SpyFu.
 You can find the relevant links below.
-You can sign up for a 30-day free trial of SEMrush GURU (worth $199.95) and sign up for SpyFu’s free plan.
-At this point of time, SpyFu is not offering a trial on any of their paid plans.
+You can sign up for a 14-day free trial of Semrush Pro (worth $65) and sign up for SpyFu’s free plan.
+At this point in time, SpyFu is not offering a trial on any of their paid plans.
 But their free plan is pretty good, albeit with a few limitations.

 Table of Contents

-SEMrush’s predecessor, SEOquake company, was first launched by Oleg Shchegolev and Dmitry Melnikov as a SEO browser extension in 2007 before being rebranded as SEMrush in 2008.
+Semrush’s predecessor, SEOquake company, was first launched by Oleg Shchegolev and Dmitry Melnikov as an SEO browser extension in 2007 before being rebranded as Semrush in 2008.
 It has since gone on to become one of the leading cloud-based SEO services on the market with over 5 million users across the world.

-SEMrush currently manages close to 20 billion keywords and 789 million domains in 142 geo databases.
+Semrush currently manages close to 20 billion keywords and 818 million domains in 142 geo databases.